 For over a decade now, Johnny "Mad Dog" Adair has turned his back on politics.
 In any way, there isn't enough space on this page to tell his story, so we'd best let one of Mad Nick's longtime friends have his say through his own book:

-Sam Childers aka "Machine Gun Preacher", whose life and work has greatly inspired MNS since far over a decade.
+Sam Childers aka "Machine Gun Preacher", an extraordinary gentlemen, whose life and work has greatly inspired MNS since nearly two decades.

-Lieutenant-General (ret) Roméo A. Dallaire is a celebrated advocate for global human rights, as well as a highly-respected author, public speaker, leadership consultant, international advisor, former Canadian Senator, and founder of la Fondation Roméo Dallaire and the Dallaire Institute for Children, Peace, and Security.
+Lieutenant-General (ret) Roméo A. Dallaire, an extraordinary Gentleman, who is a celebrated advocate for global human rights, as well as a highly-respected author, public speaker, leadership consultant, international advisor, former Canadian Senator, and founder of la Fondation Roméo Dallaire and the Dallaire Institute for Children, Peace, and Security.
 Throughout his distinguished military career, General Dallaire served most notably as Force Commander of the United Nations Assistance Mission for Rwanda during the 1994 genocide.

 General Dallaire provided the United Nations with information about the planned massacre, which ultimately took more than 800,000 lives in less than 100 days; yet, the UN ordered him not to intervene and demanded his withdrawal.
 General Dallaire, along with a small contingent, including Canadian, Ghanaian, and Tunisian soldiers and military observers, disobeyed that order.
 They believed they had a moral obligation to stay, to help where they could, and to—at the very least—bear witness to what the rest of the world chose to turn its back.